Flexible Spatio-Temporal Hawkes Process Models for Earthquake Occurrences: Application to Earthquake Data

-Note that we do not present the estimated values of $\alpha(x,y)$ for the location where there is no earthquakes nearby in Figures \ref{fig:comp_chile_alpha} and \ref{fig:comp_japan_alpha}.
+Note that we do not present the estimated aftershock productivity at the cutoff magnitude for the location where there is no earthquakes nearby in Figures \ref{fig:comp_chile_alpha} and \ref{fig:comp_japan_alpha}.
 Although $\alpha(x,y)$ can be obtained for every point in the spatial domain, its definition \eqref{eq:alpha_star_est} as a ratio of two local averages can give unstable and misleading results for the portion where there are little observation.
 Instead, we divide the spatial domain into $0.2^\circ \times 0.2^\circ$ cells and use the average of the estimated $\alpha(x,y)$ for better visual representation.